Here's who could serve in top roles in the Biden administration - KTVZ

 Chief of Staff

-Klain is a top Biden campaign adviser and served as Biden’s chief of staff in the Obama White House and was also a senior aide to the President.
+Klain, a longtime Biden aide who was a top campaign adviser, served as Biden’s chief of staff in the Obama White House and was also a senior aide to the President.
 He previously served as the chief of staff to Vice President Al Gore and Attorney General Janet Reno.
 Klain was appointed in 2014 by President Barack Obama to serve as the White House Ebola Response Coordinator.
 In 2000, he was the General Counsel for the Gore Recount Committee.
 Klain has been a top debate preparation adviser to Biden, Obama, Bill Clinton, Gore, John Kerry and Hillary Clinton.

 Senior White House positions